 FAMHP understands that some of the information it receives from FDA may include non-public information exempt from public disclosure, such as commercially confidential information; trade secret information; personal privacy information; law enforcement information; designated national security information; or internal, pre-decisional information.
 FAMHP understands that this non-public information is shared in confidence and that it is critical that FAMHP maintains the confidentiality of exchanged non-public information.
 Public disclosure of exchanged non-public information by FAMHP could seriously jeopardize any further scientific and regulatory interactions between FAMHP and FDA.
 FDA will advise FAMHP of the non-public status of the information at the time that the information is shared.

-Therefore, EE SAM certifies that it:
+Therefore, FAMHP certifies that it:

 - has the authority to protect from public disclosure such non-public information provided to FAMHP in confidence by FDA;

 - will not publicly disclose such FDA-provided non-public information without the written authorization of the owner of the information, the written authorization from the individual who is the subject of the personal privacy information, or a written statement from FDA providing that the information no longer has non-public status;